vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

 **Content Support**

-Support for issues related to content in a STIG Readiness Guide should be addressed by emailing: stigs@vmware.com
+Support for issues related to content in a STIG Readiness Guide should be addressed by emailing: stigs@broadcom.com

-Requests recieved will be processed on a best effort basis and any needed content updates published in the next content release.
-In between releases, issues will be documented in a known issues document available in a products folder in this repository.
+Requests received will be processed on a best effort basis and any needed content updates will be published in the next content release.
+In between releases, issues will be documented in a known issues document available in a product's docs folder in this repository.

 **Product Support**